 Some of these techniques even seem harmless at first glance.
 You may be thinking “Oh!
 Those are natural ingredients.
-They’re bound to be healthy.”
-However, you do not realize that these natural substances are cause quite a bit of damage.
+They’re bound to be healthy”.
+However, you do not realize that these natural substances may cause quite a bit of damage.

 Let us take a second look at some of the more common DIY teeth whitening techniques –

 Let’s start with the basics – the lemon tooth scrub.

 It is easy to find plenty of videos on YouTube on this topic.
 The basic idea is to use the natural acidity of lemon juice to clean stained teeth.